The Great Arab Minds Award: Awards ceremony

+The initiative has a total budget of AED 100 million, covering the award's expenses over five years.
+It awards a financial prize of AED 1 million to each winner in its various categories, dedicated to supporting scientific research and the development of innovative projects.
+The initiative's management also provides logistical support to the winners through partnerships with local and international institutions within the UAE, granting them access to advanced research centers and laboratories.

+The results are announced by notifying the winners directly via video call from Mohammed Al Gergawi, Chairman of the Initiative's Higher Committee.
+Following this, Sheikh Mohammed bin Rashid publishes a post on his official X platform account detailing the winner's achievements.

 An award ceremony for the winners takes place at the Museum of the Future in Dubai, attended by His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, along with several officials, Arab scientists, experts, and distinguished guests.

-His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, presents the trophy of The Great Arab Minds Award to six winners in recognition of their achievements.
+His Highness Sheikh Mohammed bin Rashid Al Maktoum presents the trophy of The Great Arab Minds Award to six winners in recognition of their achievements.

-The Great Arab Minds Trophy

 The trophy, designed by Yasmin Al Mulla, reflects the essence and resilience of the Arab individual, symbolizing their contributions to human civilization despite challenges.
 The base of the award is made of metal and features engravings of characters from the Ugaritic alphabet, one of the earliest known alphabets.

 The award displays the logo of The Great Arab Minds, an illustration of a magnetic field that represents the convergence of minds, highlighting the role of role models, researchers, and scientists in advancing scientific progress in the Arab world and signifies the release and drive of energies toward achieving scientific advancement.